kevinrodbe/library/Level 00/level-00-book.md

 }
 ```

-The most noticable difference in Objective-C to other languages is how methods signatures look and how methods are called.
-Before we go any further just know that I'll be using the words "calling a method" and "passing a message" interchangably for this material.
+The most noticeable difference in Objective-C to other languages is how methods signatures look and how methods are called.
+Before we go any further just know that I'll be using the words "calling a method" and "passing a message" interchangeably for this material.
 We'll talk about this later.

 The method begins with a `-` which means it's an instance method.
 Conversely, a `+` would denote a class method.
 Next is the return type in parentheses which is a `BOOL` value.
 Next is the method signature.
 It reads like this: "Application <> did finish launching with options <>."
 Where I put the "<>" is where a parameter is.
 You might have noticed that the parameters are interspersed throughout the name (or *signature*) of the method.
 Parameters immediately follow the colon `:` and must be given a type and a name.
 The two parameters in the method above are `application` of type `UIApplication` and `launchOptions` of type `NSDictionary`.
 The `*` just means that the variable/parameter is an object.